ingmar-k/Pogoplug_V3_Emdebian_Debian/README.md

 **warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License version 3 (GPLv3; http://www.gnu.org/licenses/gpl-3.0.html ) for more details.**

 **If you don't know what you are doing, think twice before using this guide.**
-**I take absolutely no responsibility for any damage(s) that you might cause to your hard- or software-environment by following the descriptions below!**
+**I take absolutely no responsibility for any damage(s) that you might cause to your hard- and/or software-environment by following the descriptions below!**

-<h1>Pogoplug_V3_Emdebian</h1>
+<h1>Pogoplug_V3_Emdebian_Debian</h1>

-Scripts to create a bootable Emdebian USB-Stick for the Pogoplug V3 devices.
+Scripts to create a bootable Emdebian or Debian USB-Stick for the Pogoplug V3 devices.
+Emdebian is (mostly) binary compatible to the same Debian versions.
+However Emdebian is size optimized, by removing documentation etc. .
+<br><b>Hint: Emdebian is far better suited for a NAND install!</b>

 <br>
 <h2>ATTENTION:</h2>